Connection between in-plane upper critical field $H_{c2}$ and gap symmetry in layered $d$-wave superconductors revisited: Derivation of the equation of

-Heavy fermion compounds are known to have a layered structure, which is analogous to cuprates.
-However, the inter-layer coupling is not as weak as that in cuprates.
-It is convenient to consider a rippled cylinder Fermi surface, schematically shown in Fig.~\ref{Fig:FS}.
-The fermion velocity has three components $k_{x,y,z}$, where $k_{x,y}$ denote the two components in the superconducting plane.
-Here, we use $t_{c}$ to represent the inter-layer hoping parameter and $c$ the unit size along $z$-direction, and then write the dispersion as \cite{Thalmeier05, Vorontsov07a, Vorontsov07b,Vorontsov10}
+Many heavy fermion compounds have a layered structure, but the inter-layer coupling cannot be entirely ignored \cite{Matsuda06, Sarrao07, Chubukov}.
+To embody this feature, it is convenient to assume a rippled cylindrical Fermi surface, which is schematically shown in Fig.~\ref{Fig:FS}.
+Now the fermion momentum $\mathbf{k}$ should have three components: $k_{x,y}$ denote the $x,y$-components in the basic superconducting plane, and $k_z$ denotes the $z$-component along $c$-axis.
+We use $t_{c}$ to represent the inter-layer hoping parameter and $c$ the unit size along $z$-direction.
+The dispersion relation of fermions is given by \cite{Thalmeier05, Vorontsov07a},

-Introducing a constant magnetic field $H$ to the system leads to fruitful behaviors.
-For type-II superconductors, the field $H$ weaker than lower critical field $H_{c1}$ cannot penetrate the sample due to the Meissner effect.
-As $H$ exceeds $H_{c1}$ and further increases, the superconducting pairing is gradually destructed by the orbital effect.
-The superconductivity is entirely suppressed once $H$ reaches the upper critical field $H_{c2}$, which can be obtained by solving the corresponding linearized gap equation.
-In some superconductors, the Pauli paramagnetic effect can also close the gap by breaking spin singlet pairs, and may even be more important than the orbital effect \cite{Weickert06, Vieyra11}.
-In order to make a general analysis, we consider both of these two effects in the following.

-To proceed, it is useful to rewrite the in-plane magnetic field $\mathbf{H}$ in terms of a vector potential $\mathbf{A}$.
-Let us choose the $a$-axis as $x$-coordinate and $b$-axis as $y$-coordinate, and then write down a vector potential

-where $\theta$ denotes the angle between a-axis and field $\mathbf{H}$.
-For conventional $s$-wave superconductors, the gap is isotropic and the upper critical field $H_{c2}$ is certainly $\theta$-independent.
-In the case of $d$-wave superconductors, however, the gap is strongly anisotropic, thus $H_{c2}$ becomes $\theta$-dependent.
-Now the field $\mathbf{H}$ takes the form